The Immigrant Learning Center, Inc. (ILC) of Malden, MA, is a not-for-profit organization that gives immigrants a voice in three ways:

 1996

-Received first grant from MA Dept. of Education.
+• First grant from MA Dept. of Education received.
 Used funds to expand from three to four levels of English classes.
 The ILC continues to receive government grants, totaling roughly 25 percent of the annual budget.

 1997